 Divine Word Missionaries in Mozambique

-Three of our brothers are based in Beria, a port city in Mozambique that sustained some of the worst damage and flooding due to Cyclone Idai.
+Three of our brothers are based in Beira, a port city in Mozambique that sustained some of the worst damage and flooding due to Cyclone Idai.

 Our three missionaries have been residing in Mozambique and ministering to the needs of a small, brand-new parish, made up of just five church communities.
 Now these churches and other facilities have been destroyed.